Anayliso/ANayliso/README.md

 <!--Introduction with picture-->
 	<table bgcolor="white" width="90%" align="center"><tr>
 	    <td><img src="dominican.jpg" ></td>
 	    <td><h4><font face="arial" size="4">Hello, world.
 I am Anaylis, I'm a soon to graduate senior from Bronx Early College academy.
-One of my favorite hobbies is to work out, i've been on my gym journey since i was 14.
+One of my favorite hobbies is to work out, I've been on my gym journey since I was 14.
 But for some reason I've always been on and off, Which is why I haven't reached my goal yet.</font></h4></td>
 	</tr></table><br>

 <!--About Me-->